 * Browline Oval

 An oval-shaped face is proportional and narrows at the chin and forehead.
-As we mentioned, this face shape can pull off every eyeglass frame, so it may be best for you to choose based on other factors we’ll discuss below.
+As we mentioned, this face shape can pull off every eyeglass frame including:

 How to Choose Glasses Based on Your Face